 AniMeals Rejuvenated Pets in the Program

 Wayne and Dawn both state that the program is working well—serving 21 consumers and 28 pets—all dogs and cats.
-They raise funds through bake sales (they raised $1,200 at the last one), and craft and jewelry sales, and there’s a donation jar on the counter at VCA.
-Also, people donate special gifts in large amounts, like one client giving $400 to cover pet food costs.
 To their knowledge, AniMeals is unique: delivering high-quality dog and cat food along with discounted vet services provided by VCA.

 Dawn says the pets do so much better with quality foods and it was reinforced to everyone as they watched the animals improve before their eyes.
 “You could see the improvement in the dogs and cats after getting quality pet food,” says Dawn.
 “Animal coats look better and they have more energy.
 Dogs were rejuvenated and acting better, and cats were getting tricky again!”